 They also have a help section which offers support, guidance and business advice to help organisations stay connected, support the community and maintain facilities.

 Sport Wales has produced a news page on their website outlining the Alert level 4 restrictions throughout Wales and what this means for the sports sector.

 We have released safeguarding guidance for sports clubs and organisations taking part in remote coaching with their members.

 This information highlights online safety processes as well as advice for conducting remote training sessions.
 The information builds on the NSPCC’s safeguarding guidance for schools who have introduced remote teaching.

-In response to the restrictions, UK Coaching are offering a new online version of their existing training course Safeguarding and Protecting Children (SPC).
+In response to the restrictions, UK Coaching are offering an online version of their existing training course Safeguarding and Protecting Children (SPC).

 The course, which is usually delivered as a face to face workshop, aims to raise awareness of the signs of abuse and provide learners with the tools needed to deal with issues sensitively, appropriately and effectively.

 We strongly believe that working with parents is of benefit to children, clubs and sports organisations.
 However, we understand that during the pandemic, it's not always clear how you can continue to support parents.

 We've written guidance with some suggestions on how you might adapt your work and communication with parents and information about why it's important that you do.